omnitex/espwlmon/README.md

 Tool for reading the status of wear leveling layer in flash memories in ESP32-xx SoCs, modules and boards.

-Project includes an extended version of [base wear leveling](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/wear-levelling.html) which makes possible long term tracking of per sector erase counts and improves leveling evenness by address mapping randomization based on 3-stage unbalanced Feistel network.
+Project includes an extended version of [base wear leveling](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/wear-levelling.html) which makes possible long term tracking of per sector erase counts and improves leveling evenness by address mapping randomization using format preserving encryption based on unbalanced 3-stage Feistel network.

 ## Installation and usage